Skip to main content

 The Tests

-We evaluate each vacuum’s performance on different floor types: on swaths of carpet (high-pile carpet and low-pile carpet) and on a linoleum floor surface.
+We evaluate each vacuum’s performance on different floor types: on swaths of carpet (high-pile carpet and low-pile carpet) and on a hard floor surface.
 We also judge a vacuum on its ability to clean dirt and dust bunnies under furniture.

-There’s more to a vacuum than how much dirt it picks up, however, so we also consider noise level, attachments, cord length, weight, dirt capacity, warranty, mobility, battery life (for cordless models), and overall user experience.
+There’s more to a vacuum than how much dirt it picks up, however, so we also consider noise level, filter systems, attachments, cord length, weight, dirt capacity, warranty, mobility, battery life (for cordless models), and overall user experience.

 What to Consider When Buying an Upright Vacuum Cleaner